-150 cloud-free area on the eastern side of the Scandes (Fig. 5d).
+During the landfall of the cold front, between 04:30 and 06:00 UTC, satellite imagery shows the development of a cloud-free area on the eastern side of the Scandes (Fig. 5d).
 This cloud-free area indicates descending air masses and cloud evaporation.
 There is however some indication that this descent does not reach the lowest troposphere.
-First, the southwesterlies in the warm sector at 850hPa are not evident in the wind field in the lee of the Scandes (Fig. 2e, f3c).
-Second, the 850hPa
+First, the southwesterlies in the warm sector at 850 hPa are not evident in the wind field in the lee of the Scandes (Fig. 3c).
+Second, the 850 hPa temperature in this region remains unchanged between 03:00 and 06:00 UTC (Fig. 2c-f), suggesting that the lowest levels in the lee of the Scandes are still covered by the incipient cold air mass at 06:00 UTC.

-- 155 Although some of the cold air moved over the Scandes after 09 UTC (Fig. 2g-j), the temperature gradient in the lee has become too diffuse to qualify as a cold front following our definition.
-Further, the previously clear signal in the vertical wind associated with the warm front (Figs. 4c, d) disappears over the Scandes.
-Over and in the lee of the Scandes, the vertical wind pattern is now dominated by wave structures indicating considerable activity of orographically triggered gravity waves (IGWs; Figs. 4c-h).
-These waves dominate over the organised vertical wind structure associated with the frontal circulation over the - 160 Atlantic and North Sea.
-The larger scale structure of the horizontal wind in the warm sector is re-emerging in the lee of the Scandes (compare Figs. 3b and 3d), although the peak wind speed is considerably reduced and features a superposed a wavy pattern consistent with IGWs.
-In contrast, over southern Sweden and Denmark, the cold front could propagate eastward without encountering any orography, leaving the wind structure largely intact (Figs. 3d).
+Although some of the cold air moved over the Scandes after 09:00 UTC (Fig. 2g-j), the temperature gradient in the lee has become too diffuse to qualify as a cold front following our definition.
+Further, the previously clear signal in the vertical wind associated with the warm front (Fig. 4c, d) disappears over the Scandes.
+Over and in the lee of the Scandes, the vertical wind pattern is now dominated by wave structures indicating considerable activity of orographically triggered gravity waves (IGWs; Fig. 4c-h).
+These waves dom-